20+C+M+B+26

 Volunteers

 Everyone here is a volunteer.
-Since our opening on January 24, 2012, our team of professional volunteers has included physicians, nurse practitioners, registered nurses, ultrasound technicians, counselors, and medical translators.
+Since our opening on January 24, 2012, our team of medical professional has included physicians, nurse practitioners, registered nurses, ultrasound technicians, counselors, and medical translators.

 Our patient count continues to rise month by month, and we urge interested professionals to prayerfully consider volunteering as their availability permits.

-If you are looking for a way to combine your faith and your medical profession, you've found the right place!
+If you are looking for a way to combine your faith and your medical skills, you've found the right place!

 We also need front-desk receptionists.